 Parents: Afghan Hound x Border Collie mix

 Sporting the thick coat of the Afghan Hound, the Afghan Collie is a super versatile dog that’s capable of all types services.
 For example, they can hunt, participate in dog sports, retrieve or even guard homes.
+This dog can do it all!

 If you can find an Afghan Collie, then bring them home!
 It’s not everyday you find an exotic and versatile mixed breed like the Afghan Collie.